Analysis of the spring damper system

 plot( Fd2x1d.time, Fd2x1d.value )

-In these two graphs we see the power drops for the first spring and the first damper.
+In these two graphs, we see the power differences for the first spring and the first damper.

 Conclusion

-In this demonstration, we have analysed the behaviour of the damper system and also looked at the different possibilities of logging signals from models in Engee.
+In this demonstration, we analyzed the behavior of the damper system, as well as considered various possibilities for logging signals from models in Engee.